 Computational Phase Studies

 The research in this group is devoted to the physics of (meta)stable thermodynamic phases as well as transitions between them.
-The major vision is an ab initio based prediction of thermodynamic bulk phase diagrams, being directly related to many technologically relevant properties and processes in metals.
+Aiming at the design of sustainable materials, the major vision is an ab initio based prediction of thermodynamic bulk and defect phase diagrams as well as the implementation of corresponding workflows.

 • The continuous improvement of ab initio based methods to calculate the critical contributions to the free energy of metals, their application to industrially relevant materials, and the combination of the results with thermodynamic databases [1,2].

-• The energetics and kinetics of alloying elements, impurities and defects, and their relevance for embrittlement phenomena, precipitation and ductility of materials [4].
+• The energetics and kinetics of alloying elements and impurities such as hydrogen and their relevance for embrittlement phenomena, precipitation and ductility of materials.

-All these aspects are strongly interlinked and - with free energies being at the heart of many materials science problems - are the basis for intensive collaborations with several groups within the MPIE and beyond.
+All these aspects are strongly interlinked and are the basis for intensive collaborations with several groups within the MPI SusMat, the Materials Informatics division at BAM and beyond.

 Further reading